Find us 2nd on their list of (Scroll to the bottom of the page).

-And obviously, the article is full of good suggestions of apps you can use, and websites you can engage with to further your Italian study.
+And obviously, the article is full of great suggestions of tutors, apps you can use, and websites you can engage with to further your Italian study.
 When you are in Italy - practise, practise, practise is the way to go!
 That is what we focus on.
 Do take a look and leave a comment.

 Our good friends at the Abruzzo and Molise Heritage Society in Washington DC kindly asked me to do an interview about our programme for their readers, which was published on their website, where I contribute as a guest blogger.
 They started with a tough question; ‘What makes Live & Learn Italian different from a typical language school?’
 Where do I start!…